4.80 from 10 votes

 Banana bread overnight oats in a mason jar.

 Are you looking for a healthy breakfast you can serve on busy mornings?
-Banana overnight oats are exactly you need.
+Banana overnight oats are exactly what you need.
 Imagine enjoying all the flavors of homemade banana bread in one simple overnight oats recipe.
-It’s almost as good as the real thing minus all that extra work.
+It’s almost as good as the real thing, minus all that extra work.

-These overnight oats are topped with sweet maple syrup and crunchy walnuts that elevates the banana bread flavor.
-It’s one of my favorite hectic morning meals because I can do all the meal prep the night before.
-All you have to do is grab out of the fridge in the morning, get a spoon and dig in.
-You can add a drizzle of maple syrup on top too if you like.
+These overnight oats are topped with sweet maple syrup and crunchy walnuts that elevate the banana bread flavor.
+It’s one of my favorite hectic morning meals because I can prep all the meals the night before.
+All you have to do is grab out of the fridge in the morning, get a spoon, and dig in.
+You can also add a drizzle of maple syrup on top, if you like.

 Customize it with your favorite toppings to suit your taste.
 It’s high in fiber and makes a filling breakfast to carry you over till lunch.
 I always look forward to mornings when I know I have banana bread overnight oats waiting for me in the refrigerator.